getsolus/solus-site.github.io/content/blog/2020-07-01-usysconf-rewrite-progress-and-major-upgrades.md

 ## OpenJDK 11

 Our community members have been absolutely determined to introduce OpenJDK 11 support and reduce any package's reliance on OpenJDK 8.
 Thanks to the initial groundwork of livingsilver94, determination of serebit, and contributions from chax and YakoYako, OpenJDK 11 is now available to install!
-The introduction of OpenJDK 11 has meant we've been able to give some packages some long overdue attention and updates, such as:
+The introduction of OpenJDK 11 has meant we have been able to give some packages some long overdue attention and updates, such as:

 - gradle (4.9 to 6.5)
 - bisq (0.6.7 to 1.3.5)